senaalanur/honeypot-detection/README.md

 ## Overview
 This project implements a smart honeypot designed to attract attackers, log their actions, and dynamically adapt its behavior using AI to confuse them.
 The honeypot mimics a vulnerable system and tracks attack attempts while utilizing AI (via Hugging Face API) for real-time analysis and deception.
 Additionally, real-time alerts are sent using Gmail when attacks are detected.

+## Purpose and Motivation
+In today's digital landscape, cyber attacks are becoming increasingly sophisticated.
+Traditional security measures often struggle to keep pace with evolving threats.
+This project serves two primary purposes:

+1. **Research and Learning**:
+   - To understand attacker behavior and tactics in a controlled environment.
+   - To experiment with AI-driven techniques for analyzing and responding to cyber threats.
+   - To gain insights into the efficacy of honeypots as an active defense mechanism.

+2. **Active Defense and Deception**:
+   - To build a system that not only detects but also actively confounds attackers by dynamically adapting its responses.
+   - To collect and analyze attack data that can inform future security strategies.
+   - To demonstrate how integrating AI can enhance traditional cybersecurity tools and create a more proactive defense strategy.

+This project is an important step towards innovative cybersecurity solutions that leverage modern AI capabilities to anticipate and mitigate threats before they cause significant harm.

 ### Key Features
 - **Deceptive Services**: Fake SSH, HTTP, or FTP servers that attract attackers.
 - **AI-Based Attack Analysis**: Leverages Hugging Face's API to analyze attack logs and understand attack strategies.